getify/You-Dont-Know-JS/scope-closures/apA.md

 Though it may look a little unusual, UMD is really just an IIFE.

-What's different is that the main `function` expression part of the IIFE contains a series of `if..else if` statements to detect which of the 3 supported environments the module is being loaded in.
+What's different is that the main `function` expression part of the IIFE contains a series of `if..else if` statements to detect which of the three supported environments the module is being loaded in.

-The final `()` that normally invokes an IIFE is being passed 3 arguments: `"StudentsList"`, `this`, and another `function` expression.
-If you match those arguments to their parameters, you'll see they are: `name`, `context`, and `definition`, respectively. `this` is generally the `window` (aka, global object) -- see Chapter 4.
+The final `()` that normally invokes an IIFE is being passed three arguments: `"StudentsList"`, `this`, and another `function` expression.
+If you match those arguments to their parameters, you'll see they are: `name`, `context`, and `definition`, respectively. `this` is generally the `window` (aka, global object); see Chapter 4.

 `definition(..)` is invoked to actually define our module, and you'll notice that, sure enough, that's just a classic module form. `name` and `context` are optionally used to help with the environment/loader registration of our module instance.

 There's no question that as of the time of this writing, ESM (ES Modules) are becoming popular and widespread rapidly.
-But with millions and millions of modules written over the last 20 years all using some pre-ESM variation of classic modules, they're still very important to be able to read and understand when you come across them.
+But with millions and millions of modules written over the last 20 years, all using some pre-ESM variation of classic modules, they're still very important to be able to read and understand when you come across them.

 [^fowlerIOC]: *Inversion of Control*, Martin Fowler, https://martinfowler.com/bliki/InversionOfControl.html, 26 June 2005.